ucsd-ml-arts/generative-text-christina/README.md

 Briefly describe the files that are included with your repository:
 - trained models
-- training data (or link to training data). what is your corpus?
+- training data (or link to training data). https://fangj.github.io/friends/

 ## Code